 2 Stocks That Could Raise Dividends In May

 This month, I have two stocks I’d like to highlight.
-So if you’re looking for a potential addition to your income portfolio, I can’t think of a better place to start.
-Without further delay, here’s what I’ve found this month…
+If you’re looking for a potential addition to your income portfolio, I can’t think of a better place to start.
+Here’s what I’ve found this month…

 2 Upcoming Dividend Hikes

 1. Medtronic (NYSE: MDT) — Based in Dublin, this medical device maker sells a wide range of medical tools and surgical instruments to healthcare facilities in 150 countries.
 And it has been a model of consistency, boasting 44 straight years of uninterrupted dividend hikes.